chakrihacker/FyndX-old/src/content/style-guide.md

 ## Fyndx Vocabulary

-Here are some ideas for Alligator-related words, as options to use for variable names instead of the traditional foo, bar & baz: **nest, eggs, bite, gator, grip, belly, jaw, reptilian, meat, tail, crocodilian, bayou, gator, cayman**.
+Use Foods and animal name as variable names instead of the traditional foo, bar & baz:

-Foods and animal names are also good options for words to use.

 ## Bullet Points